What Is Wage Garnishment?

 Student loan cases are unique since it is rare that this type of debt will ever be discharged.
 It would be next to impossible to stop wage garnishment in California or any other state due to a student loan.
 What’s relatable to others are the severe terms imposed on her and the law firm’s disregard for the court order.

 Federal prosecutors often use private law firms to retrieve payments.
 It’s likely these attorneys will insist on steep wage garnishments.
 Credit card companies and other private entities will eventually sell your debt to a collection agency.
 Hence, a wage garnishment attorney can be an important ally.

-But if things have progressed far enough, a Los Angeles wage garnishment attorney may be needed.
-A wage garnishment attorney can contact your creditor and open a new channel of communication.
+A Los Angeles wage garnishment attorney can contact your creditor, employer, the IRS or even the opposing attorney to open a new channel of communication.
 An exemption can be filed so that your attorney can prove to a judge that the amount being seized exceeds a reasonable or even legal amount.
 And if no other options remain, a Chapter 7 bankruptcy filing will stop any wage garnishment and may even discharge the original debt.